bigwheel/spray-json-key-presence/README.md

 Default JsonReader of spray-json maps both JSON's null value and no presense of [object member](https://tools.ietf.org/html/rfc8259#section-4) to `None`.
-Therefore, we cannot determine null or no presence of key if `None` comes (See [Sample Code](#sample-code)!).
+Therefore, we cannot determine null or no presence of member if `None` comes (See [Sample Code](#sample-code)!).

 This library introduces an type to check member presence and